 Church Gatherings: Prophecy and Tongues

-6 Now then, brothers, think on this: If I come to you speaking in tongues, how will I benefit you unless I also speak to you by way of revelation, or knowledge, or prophecy, or teaching?
-7 Even in the case of lifeless objects such as a flute or a harp, when they produce a sound how will people recognize what is piped or played unless the instruments also produce a distinction in the tones?
-8 If, for example, the bugle produces an uncertain sound, who will prepare for battle?
+6 But now, brothers, think with me: If I come to you speaking in tongues, how will I benefit you unless I also speak to you by way of revelation, or knowledge, or prophecy, or teaching?
+7 Even in the case of lifeless objects such as a flute or a harp, when they produce a sound, how will what is piped or played be recognized unless they also produce a distinction in the tones?
+8 For example: If a bugle produces an uncertain sound, who will prepare for battle?
 9 And so it is with you: Unless you use your tongue to produce speech that is intelligible, how will what is spoken be understood?
 For you would be speaking into the air!
-10 There are, no doubt, a great many kinds of languages in the world, and none without meaning.
+10 There are, no doubt, a great many kinds of languages in the world, and none is without meaning.
 11 But if3 I don’t know the meaning of the language, I will be a foreigner4 to him who is speaking, and he a foreigner to me.
 12 And so it is with you.
-Since then you are zealous for manifestations of the Spirit,5 seek to excel in them for the edification of the church.
+Since, then, you are zealous for manifestations of the Spirit,5 seek to excel in them for the edification of the church.

-13 For this reason, he who speaks in a tongue should pray that he might interpret.
+13 For this reason, he who speaks in a tongue should pray that he may interpret.
 14 For if I pray in a tongue, my spirit is praying, but my understanding is unfruitful.
-15 What, then, is the solution?
+15 What then is the solution?
 I will pray with my6 spirit, but I will also pray with my understanding; I will sing with my spirit, but I will also sing with my understanding.
-16 Otherwise, if you only offer praise7 with your8 spirit, how will he who occupies the place of the uninstructed say “Amen”9 when you give thanks, since he can’t understand what you are saying?
-17 For indeed you are giving thanks well, but the other person isn’t edified.
-18 I thank God I speak in tongues more than you all; 19 yet in the church I would rather speak five words with my understanding than ten thousand words in a tongue, so that I can instruct others as well.
+16 Otherwise, if you only offer praise7 with your8 spirit, how will he who occupies the place of the uninstructed say “Amen”9 at your giving of thanks, since he can’t understand what you are saying?
+17 For you are indeed giving thanks well, but the other person is not edified.
+18 I thank God that I speak in tongues more than you all; 19 however, in the church I would rather speak five words with my understanding than ten thousand words in a tongue, so that I can instruct others as well.

 A Lesson on Tongues from the Old Testament

-20 Brothers, don’t be children in your thinking; yes, in evil be infants, but in your thinking be adults.10 21 In the Law it is written: “By men of strange tongues and by the lips of foreigners I will speak to this people, yet even so they will not listen11 to me, says the Lord.”12 22 So then: Tongues are meant as a sign, not for those who believe, but for unbelievers; whereas prophecy is not meant for unbelievers, but for those who believe.
-23 Therefore, if the whole church assembles in one place,13 and everyone is speaking in tongues, and unbelievers or uninstructed people come in, will they not say that you’ve lost your mind?
-24 But if you all are prophesying, and an unbeliever or an uninstructed person comes in, he will be convicted by all, he will be called to account by all.
-25 Yes, the secrets of his heart will be disclosed, so that falling face first to the ground, he will worship God, declaring, “Truly, God is in your midst!”
+20 Brothers, don’t be children in your thinking; yes, in evil be infants, but in your thinking be adults.10 21 In the Law it is written: “By men of strange tongues and by the lips of foreigners I will speak to this people; yet even so they will not listen11 to me, says the Lord.”12 22 So then: Tongues are meant to be a sign, not for those who believe, but for unbelievers; whereas prophecy is not meant for unbelievers, but for those who believe.
+23 Accordingly, if the whole church assembles in one place,13 and everyone is speaking in tongues, and unbelievers or uninstructed people come in, will they not say that you’ve lost your mind?
+24 But if you all are prophesying, and an unbeliever or an uninstructed person comes in, he will be convicted by all; he will be called to account by all.
+25 Yes, the secrets of his heart will be disclosed, so that falling face-first to the ground, he will worship God, declaring, “Truly, God is in your midst!”

 Church Gatherings: Orderly Worship

-39 So then, brothers, earnestly desire to prophesy, and do not forbid anyone to speak in tongues.
-40 But let all things be done decently and in order.
+39 So then, brothers: Earnestly desire to prophesy, and do not forbid speaking in tongues.
+40 Nevertheless, make sure all things are done in a decent and orderly manner.